Last updated on April 13th, 2022 at 05:06 pm

 For those not familiar this is a racquet/racket sport played with a shuttlecock and two or four players on a court with a net in the middle.
 The aim of the game is to score points by forcing your opponent to into missing their shot, thus meaning the shuttlecock hit the ground or net.
 In order to score a point the shuttlecock must land inside the court if your opponent does not hit it.

-The name Badminton seemingly comes from home of the Duke of Beaufort in the English county of Gloucestershire.
+How did badminton get its name?
+The name badminton seemingly comes from home of the Duke of Beaufort in the English county of Gloucestershire.
 His house on the estate was called Badminton House.
 The irony of this being the estate is now better known for holding the Badminton Horse Trials.

 The history goes way back to the mid-1800’s when British Army officers stationed in India created the game.
 Although other connections and influences may have come from India & China with many versions of the game being played in the Far East by children for centuries.